spotandjake/grain-libs/grain-stream/stream.md

 A module for working with streams of bytes.

-Streams are used to read data from a byte array, and keep track of the current position in the stream.
+Streams are used to advance through and read data from a byte array.

 ```grain
 from "./stream.gr" include Stream